 AT&T and IBM have announced the creation of a new, jointly delivered global cloud

 service for businesses.
-The combined effort is intended to address many of the issues enterprises have with cloud-based computing and storage, especially security
+The combined effort is intended to address many of the issues enterprises have with cloud-based computing and storage

 The service combines AT&T's virtual private networking with IBM's SmartCloud Enterprise+, along with technology from AT&T Labs that the companies describe as "breakthrough."
 The offering, targeted at Fortune 1000 companies, will be launched early next year.
 Pricing has not yet been announced.